Tony-uzi/Deco3801/README.md

 1.Run the Preprocessing Script

-Use the following command to process the original images and generate the template library:
+Use the following command to run the code:

 python imgpreprocessing.py